xinwenfu/VChat_LTER/README.md

 		* Here my `ESP` register holds the value `0x013CFFC3` and the address we jump to is `0x013CF21E`, this gives us a difference of `0x0DA5` or 3,493 bytes!
 As our stack grows down, to prevent the multiple calls to the `recv(...)` function from mangling our shellcode, we would like to align our stack to be "Behind" or point to an address lower than the location we wrote our shellcode to.
 However, we **also** want the decoded shellcode to be written to an address that we can fall into without a jump, so we will make further modifications to the `ESP` value in our shellcode used to call to `recv(...)` separately from our current `ESP` modifications. <!-- so I chose to use the offset `0x09A5` so we write to an address we will eventually execute without performing a jump, and we leave the additional stack manipulation needed to prevent the corruption of our shellcode to the shellcode itself. -->

 	2. We will use the machine code that results from the following x86 assembly instructions.
-We can generate them in Immunity Debugger as done previously, or with the `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` program on the Kali Linux machine.
+We can generate them in Immunity Debugger as done previously or with the `/usr/share/metasploit-framework/tools/exploit/nasm_shell.rb` program on the Kali Linux machine.
 		```
 		PUSH ESP  		   ; Push the ESP register's value onto the stack
 		POP EAX   		   ; Pop the ESP register's value as it is at the top of the stack into EAX